Why study Marine and Mechanical Engineering with Foundation Year at Liverpool John Moores University?

 Thermodynamics and Fluid Mechanics 2

-This module will provide an insight into thermal plant cycles and the physical behaviour of fluid flow and heat transfer by application of the theory to practical engineering examples.
+This module provides you with an insight into thermal plant cycles and the physical behaviour of fluid flow and heat transfer by application of the theory to practical engineering examples.

 Marine Electrical Systems

-The aim of this module is to provide a comprehensive introduction to Marine Instrumentation and Electrical Engineering.
-The module will concentrate on the principles, construction and operation of marine instrumentation, ac and dc motors and generators, and associated distribution and protection systems.
+The aim of this module is to provide a comprehensive introduction to Marine Instrumentation and stand-alone Electrical Power systems.
+The module will focus on electrical principles, construction and operation of marine instrumentation, AC and DC motors and generators, and the associated distribution and protection systems.

 Marine Design and Technology

-This module will provide a comprehensive introduction to Marine Engineering, Naval Architecture and Ship Construction.
+The aim of this module is to provide a comprehensive introduction to Marine Engineering, Naval Architecture and Ship Construction.
 The module will concentrate on main and auxiliary propulsion systems, ship stability and construction features.

-The project aims to provide a supervised but independent led learning activity in a relevant area of engineering or technology.
-It aims to develop the academic, technical and organisational skills required to undertake a substantial individual engineering project from specification to conclusion.
+This individual engineering project aims to provide you with a supervised but student led learning activity in a relevant area of engineering or technology.
+It aims to develop your academic, technical and organisational skills required to undertake a substantial individual engineering project from specification to conclusion.
+The project should be technical and investigative in nature and, generally related to the engineering orientation of the programme.

 Marine Design and Propulsion